 Dr. Susanne Wessendorf

-Susanne Wessendorf is a Postdoctoral Research Fellow, currently working on patterns of 'super diversity' in a London neighbourhood.
-She holds a D.Phil in Social Anthropology from Oxford University.
+Susanne Wessendorf was a postdoctoral research fellow, working on patterns of 'super-diversity' in a London neighbourhood.
+She holds a D.Phil in social anthropology from Oxford University.
 Her thesis focused on the interrelationship of integration and transnationalism among second-generation Italians in Switzerland.
-She has a Masters of Philosophy from the University of Basle, Switzerland, in Social Anthropology, European Anthropology and Linguistics and has been an assistant lecturer at the Institute of Social Anthropology, University of Berne, Switzerland.
+She has a Masters of philosophy from the University of Basle, Switzerland, in social anthropology, european anthropology and linguistics and has been an assistant lecturer at the Institute of Social Anthropology, University of Berne, Switzerland.

 [forthcoming] Super-diversity and Everyday Life.
 Living Together, Dwelling Apart.
 Basingstoke: Palgrave Macmillan.